Chain Link Fence Manufacturers Institute Security Fencing Recommendations

 - Bolt/peen, screw/security head or rivet barbed wire arms, bands, boulevard clamps, gate post hinges to posts for added security.

 - Adding barbed tape – stainless steel barbed tape added to the top and in some cases, the bottom of the fence greatly increases the difficulty and time to broach.

 - Adding bottom rail – the addition of a bottom rail that is secured in the center of the two-line post using a 3/8″ diameter eye hook anchored into a concrete footing basically eliminates the possibility of forcing the mesh up to crawl under the fence.
 The bottom of the fence with or without bottom rail should be installed no greater than 2″ above grade.

 - Bury the chain link fabric – Burying the fabric 12″ or more will also eliminate the possibility of forcing the mesh up.

 - Color chain link fabric – one of the security features of a chain link fence is visibility, allowing one to monitor what is taking place inside or outside of the fence line more efficiently.
 Color polymer coated chain link fabric enhances visibility, especially at night.
-Complete polymer coated systems, coated fabric, fittings, framework and gates, not only increases visibility, but also provides greater corrosion resistance, especially for use in areas adjacent to the seacoast.
+Complete polymer-coated systems, coated fabric, fittings, framework, and gates, not only increase visibility but also provides greater corrosion resistance, especially for use in areas adjacent to the seacoast.

-- Double row of security fencing– it is not uncommon to add and additional line of internal security fencing 10 to 20 feet inside the perimeter fence.
-In many cases double rows of fencing are used with sensors and detectors, or with a perimeter patrol road in area between the fences.
+- Double row of security fencing– it is not uncommon to add an additional line of internal security fencing 10 to 20 feet inside the perimeter fence.
+In many cases, double rows of fencing are used with sensors and detectors, or with a perimeter patrol road in the area between the fences.